hash-and-sign/bookle/README.md

 4. The batch command files named `extract.bat` and `replace.bat` are provided to automatically launch these Python programs for those not familiar with running python programs from a shell window.
 5. The first program, `extract.py`, creates a file named `urls.txt` with one line for each URL in the specified PDF file.
 6. The second program, `replace.py`, reads `urls.txt` after it has been modified, using it to replace URLs in the specified PDF file.
+7. There is also a third program, `server.bat`, mentioned in Step 1.3.

 ### Step 3: Convert a PDF file for local, offline use